Butterfly belong to the lepidoptera family, are day flying and have ‘clubs’ at the end of their antennae.

 - Ivy is the food-plant of holly blue butterfly caterpillars and many moth species – including swallowtail moth.

-- Nettle and blackberry are also important plants which support butterfly throughout their life cycle.
+- Nettle and blackberry are also important plants which support butterfly throughout their life cycle, of which there is plenty in the woods.

 - Bugle (Ajuga reptans) – a ground-cover woodland perennial, with low spikes of purple flower